andrewboring/andrewboring.github.io/src/content/alarm-images.md

 The solution is prepared 8GB image files, built directly from the upstream Arch Linux ARM projects distribution files.

 This is easy enough on Linux; but if you're using macOS, working with Arch Linux-based systems is challenging at best:

 - Creating BIOS partitions on UEFI/GPT Macs is a pain, and even more so on raw image files.
 - No [official] macOS support for Ext4 file systems.
 Third-party / FUSE options only.
 - Arch uses extended attributes in the bsdtar program, which is not the same as BSD tar, apparently, and certainly not GNU tar.
 I still don't get this one, personally.
-- Seting up nullfs (bind mounts in the Linux world) using the loopback device is not well documented on macOS.
+- Setting up nullfs ("bind mounts" in the Linux world) using the loopback device is not well documented on macOS.

 The simplest solution I found to create images is to use Vagrant+Virtualbox to spin up an Arch Linux virtual machine (any other distro will work, too), create the image file, mount it via loop dev, and then download/unpack the tarball into the image file via the bind mounts.
 After than, you can unmount the image file, copy it off somewhere, and destroy the Vagrant box.
 [This blog post](https://disconnected.systems/blog/raspberry-pi-archlinuxarm-setup/) has the details, as I just modified from his guide.